 Our sustainability management is structured into two levels, starting at the company level all the way to the Group.
 We have sustainability teams set up in our companies, tasked with identification, evaluation and assisting in managing our sustainability impacts on economic, environmental and social issues.
 In addition, the teams are responsible for monitoring and evaluating systems from which data is collected to ensure quality and reliability.

 Our corporate strategy is to maintain a sustainable supply chain which thrives on shared values.
 Supply chain management is a critical component in our business value chain and sustains our brand name and image.
-Therefore, we provide systems which ensure that all suppliers are screened on their track record and consideration of sustainability issues such as environmental, social, behaviour, corruption, statutory compliance and human rights practices.
-We try by all means to ensure that most of our suppliers share our common values for sustainability in our value chain.
-Irvine’s Zimbabwe (Private) Limited, Colcom Holdings (Private) Limited, Profeeds (Private) Limited, Probrands (Private) Limited, Associated Meat Packers (Private) Limited and National Foods Holdings provide opportunities for disadvantaged groups, small scale farmers, youths and the less privileged to be part of our supply chain through their contribution to economic empowerment of our society and sustainable development in the places of operation.
-Appropriate trainings and support are provided to ensure quality and standards are met.
+Therefore, the Group provides systems which ensure that all suppliers are screened on their track record and consideration of sustainability issues such as their policies on the environment, social welfare, anti-corruption, statutory compliance and human rights.
+The Group ensures that most of our suppliers share our common values for sustainability in our value chain.
+Appropriate training and support is provided to ensure quality standards and expectations are met.

-We recognise that it is critical to apply integrated thinking in the manner in which we manage the capitals of our business.
-We consider natural, human, intellectual, financial, manufacturing and social relations as capital input into our business model.
-Therefore, sustainable management of these capitals remains a critical aspect of our business strategy formulation and execution, for creating and sustaining business value for our shareholders and stakeholders in the short and long term.
+The Group recognises that it is critical to apply integrated thinking in the manner in which we manage the capitals of our business.
+The Group considers natural, human, intellectual, financial, manufacturing and social relations as capital input into our business model.
+Therefore, sustainable management of this capital remains a critical aspect of our business strategy formulation and execution, for creating and sustaining business value for our shareholders and stakeholders in the short and long term.